web2solutions/Veritaseum-proof-of-concept/README.md

     runInBackground: false

-If you want to test on **browser**, please set runInBackground as true in Gruntfile.js
+If you want to test on **terminal**, please set runInBackground as true in Gruntfile.js

     runInBackground: true